 Sealing DUI Charges

 If you were charged with or convicted of a DUI, you may be wondering, “How long does a DUI stay on your record in Nevada?”
 The answer depends on whether you were convicted of the DUI, your criminal history, and whether you pursue the process to seal your DUI records.
 Sealing your records can help you avoid the negative stigma associated with having a criminal record, but the process of sealing your record may be complex.
-A DUI attorney can help with this process.
+A Las Vegas DUI lawyer can help with this process.

 If you are wondering about sealing DUI charges, it is crucial that you work with a criminal defense lawyer who is familiar with this process.
 I am a member of the National College for DUI Defense and an Avvo Clients’ Choice in DUI Defense.
 I understand the complexities of Nevada’s criminal record seals and will work at every stage to protect your rights.
 Contact the Law Office of Joel M. Mann for a free consultation.